Yonaba/Binary-Heaps/README.md

 ##Functions Overview##
 		heap:new()  : Returns a new heap ( a Min-Heap by default). heap()      : Same as heap:new()

 		heap:empty() : Checks if a heap is empty. heap:clear() : Clears a heap
-		heap:leftChildIndex(index) : Returns the left child index of element at position index in the heap heap:rightChildIndex(index) : Returns the right child index of element at position index in the heap heap:parentIndex(index) : Returns the parent index of element at position index in the heap heap:insert(value,linkedData) : Inserts value with linked data in the heap and percolates it up at its proper place. heap:pop() : Pops the top element, reorders the heap and returns this element unpacked : value first then data linked heap:checkIndex() : checks existence of an element at position index in the heap. heap:reset(function) : Reorders the current heap regards to the new comparison function given as argument heap:merge(other) : merge the current heap with another heap:isValid() : Checks if a heap is valid
+		heap:leftChildIndex(index) : Returns the left child index of element at position index in the heap heap:rightChildIndex(index) : Returns the right child index of element at position index in the heap heap:parentIndex(index) : Returns the parent index of element at position index in the heap heap:insert(value,linkedData) : Inserts value with linked data in the heap and percolates it up at its proper place. heap:replace(value,linkedData) : Saves the top of the heap, adds a new element at the top and reorders the heap. heap:pop() : Pops the top element, reorders the heap and returns this element unpacked : value first then data linked heap:checkIndex() : checks existence of an element at position index in the heap. heap:reset(function) : Reorders the current heap regards to the new comparison function given as argument heap:merge(other) : merge the current heap with another heap:isValid() : Checks if a heap is valid heap:heap() : Restores the heap property (in case the heap was earlier found non-valid)

 ##Additionnal features##
 		h1+h2 : Returns a new heap with all data stored inside h1 and h2 heaps tostring(h) : Returns a string representation of heap h print(h) : Prints current heap h as a string

 By default, you create Min-heaps.
-If you do need 'Max-heaps', you can easy do it this way:
+If you do need 'Max-heaps', you can easily create them this way:
-		local myHeap = heap:new()
+		local comp = function(a,b) return a>b end
-		myHeap.sort = function(a,b) return a>b end
+		local myHeap = heap(comp)

 #Documentation used#
 * [Algolist.net data structure course][]